ElevateDB ODBC Driver Setup Tutorial

 Configure data source

-Keep the connection at Local and press Next.
+If you are using a data folder on your network keep the connection at Local and press Next.
 Make sure that the configuration file folder is set to the program's data folder.
 The folder will default to the Elevate DB DAC program folder but you should not use that.
-Instead use the data folder for the software of ours you are using.
+Instead use the data folder or server folder for the software of ours you are using.

 Enter data path